adamluckydo/ontology/Buddhism.md

 Maybe surprisingly, no. Your mind already has existing beliefs and habits in place, so if you have no desire for any specific outcome, you'll act exactly as you always have!
 Experience looks and feels identical after awakening, but with the added bonus of having a deep okayness with whatever happens.

-If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its goals.
+If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its practical goals.

 How about an analogy from the Buddha himself?
 Here he explains stream entry to a monk named Magandiya (paraphrased by Rob Burbea):